-Greece: Provision for registration of ultimate beneficial owners.
+Greece: Obligation for registration of Ultimate Beneficial Owners

 New law to combat money laundering in Greece.